jeremyong/klein/docs/api/ext.md

 The exterior product between two basis elements extinguishes if the two operands share any common index.
 Otherwise, the element produced is equivalent to the union of the subspaces.
 A sign flip is introduced if the concatenation of the element indices is an odd permutation of the cyclic basis representation.
 The exterior product extends to general multivectors by linearity.

-!!! example Meeting two planes
+!!! example "Meeting two planes"
     ```cpp
         kln::plane p1{x1, y1, z1, d1};
         kln::plane p2{x2, y2, z2, d2};